International

 Economic Overview

-The unemployment rate decreased to 6.2% in 2022 (from 6.8% one year earlier).
-The labour market remains tight and is set to contribute to more persistent growth of prices in the service sector in 2023.
-Overall, around 15.6% of the population is at risk of poverty (especially in the eastern part of the country), below the EU average of 21.7% (Eurostat, latest data available).
-The country’s GDP per capita (PPP) was estimated at USD 38,620 in 2022 by the IMF, 28.4% below the EU average.
+The unemployment rate decreased to 6.1% in 2023 (from 6.2% one year earlier) and is expected to hover around 5.9% in the short term, while the labor market remains tight.
+Overall, around 15.6% of the population is at risk of poverty (especially in the eastern part of the country), less than the EU average of 21.6% (Eurostat, latest data available).
+The country’s GDP per capita (PPP) was estimated at USD 37,459 in 2022 by the World Bank, 31% below the EU average.

 Source: IMF – World Economic Outlook Database , October 2021